zacanger/trash/other-frameworks-and-libs/elm/notes.md

 transformTuple(a, b) =
   (toFloat a, toFloat b)

+(,,,) 1 2 3 -- shorthand for creating tuples

 -- chained functions, infix operators, so filled red (square 40) -- is identical to